devopseasylearning/jorani/README.md

 ## Status

 This project is stable and ready for production.
-An online demo is available here : https://demo.jorani.org/ Use bbalet / bbalet for login / password.
+An online demo is available here : https://demo.jorani.org/ Use bTechnology / bTechnology for login / password.

 ## Features